How to prepare for an interview and deal with it

 - What are the main challenges currently facing the company?

 This is a general view on the subject, in which we could go for a long time, but you will need to consider adapting your speech depending on the person you are going to meet.

-Regularly, the first filter will be with HR whom will focus more on your personal side, who you are, and what you can bring, and go through your experience.
+Regularly, the first interview will be with HR whom will focus more on your personal side, who you are, and what you can bring, and go through your experience.
 On the contrary, second interviews are performed by the line manager whom will usually focus more on your career, the specifics of the job and what you do know.

 As a last small tip, while doing an interview, always accept a glass of water if offered.
-It is a simple trick, but trust me, it works.
+It's a simple trick, but trust me, it works.
 When you're feeling that your speech is speeding up, you are not being clear, or simply, you are feeling nervous, grabbing the glass and sipping a bit of water and ordering your thoughts will work magically!

 How to prepare for an interview like a boss

 Although there is not a magic trick to be 100% successful in a job interview, I can assure you that preparing accordingly, you will feel a bit more magical whilst speaking.

 The more prepared you are, the more confident you are going to sound and look.

 The more questions and concrete information you’ll give, the more fluent the conversation will become, which is one of the goals here!